YahyaZ/ClubsIn/README.md

 * Max 100 characters on one line
 * Where possible, use destructuring assignment on props and state
 * If an object has more than three properties, seperate each property onto a new line
+* When possible, retrieve the properties from the object before using it in a method.
+E.g. use const { foo } = this.state rather than use this.state.foo within the method
 * Use trailing commas in multiple line arrays and objects,
     e.g.
     [